is8ac/aural2/paper/aural2.md

 But as soon as the LSTM receives an MFCC of silence, we want it to go back to outputting a value close to 1 for state 0, and close to 0 for every other state.

 This is the behavior which we would like the LSTM to exhibit.
-While it would perhaps be possible to code such behavior by hand, it would be tedious, and likely inaccurate.
+While it would perhaps be possible to code such behavior by hand, it would be tedious and likely inaccurate.

 Instead, we train the LSTM on pairs of lists of input MFCCs and corresponding correct states.
 To do this, we must first collect audio rich in interesting states, and then annotate this audio with correct state information.